Minimal macOS development setup for 2022

 - Install any pending security updates.

-Setting up automatic updates
+Setting up automatic updates for brew packages

 As developers, we spend most of the time either in the IDE, the terminal or a browser.
 There are two important choices to make regarding our terminal setup: the shell and the terminal app you use.
 Over the years I defaulted to ZSH for the shell and Hyper for the app.